-If you are going to exercise, it is important to keep check on your blood sugar levels.
-To do this, check your blood sugar levels before, during, and after physical activity.
+If your child is going to exercise, it is important to keep checking their blood sugar levels.
+To do this, check their blood sugar levels before, during, and after physical activity.

-Exercising can help make your insulin work better.
-This means that you may not need as much insulin before you exercise.
-It is important to know how intense your physical activity will be so that you can manage your blood sugar levels.
-Before starting to exercise, check your blood sugar: Depending on the blood sugar you can:
+Exercising can help make your child's insulin work better.
+This means that they may not need as much insulin before they exercise.
+It is important to know how intense your child's physical activity will be so that you can manage their blood sugar levels.

+Before your child starts to exercise, check their blood sugar.
+Depending on the blood sugar you can:

-If below 70mg/dI (3.9 mmol/L):
+If below 70mg/dl (3.9 mmol/L):

-- Treat low blood sugar with 8 to 15 grams fast acting sugar. - Re-check blood sugar after 15 minutes.
-If >70mg/dl (3.9 mmol/L) follow with 10 to 15 grams of carbs without giving insulin.
+- Treat low blood sugar with 8 to 15 grams\ fast acting sugar. - Re-check blood sugar after 15 minutes.
+If below70mg/dl (3.9 mmol/L), follow with 10 to 15 grams\ of carbs without giving insulin.

-Treat low blood sugar with 1⁄2 dose (4 to 8 grams fast acting sugar), followed by 10 to 15 grams of carbs without giving insulin.
+Treat low blood sugar with 1⁄2 dose (4 to 8 grams\ fast acting sugar), followed by 10 to 15 grams\ of carbs without giving insulin.

-Give 10 to 15 grams of carbs without giving insulin.
+Give 10 to 15 grams\ of carbs without giving insulin.

 - Do not treat blood sugar.

 - Re-check blood sugar in 30 minutes.

-- If blood sugar is less than 150mg/dl (8.3 mmol/L) and you are going to keep exercising, give 10 to 15 grams of carbs without giving insulin.
+- If blood sugar is less than 150mg/dl (8.3 mmol/L) and your child is going to keep exercising, give 10 to 15 grams\ of carbs without giving insulin.

-- Give 1⁄2 dose of insulin correction
+- Give 1⁄2 dose of insulin correction.

 - Check blood sugar in 45 to 60 minutes.

-- If blood sugar is less than 150mg/dl (8.3 mmol/L) and you are going to keep exercising give 10 to 15 grams of carbs without giving insulin.
+- If blood sugar is less than 150mg/dl (8.3 mmol/L) and your child is going to keep exercising give 10 to 15 grams\ of carbs without giving insulin.